WspGitHome/First-AI-Spec/openspec/project.md

 - **File Size Limits**: Processing limited by available memory

 ## External Dependencies
-- **Google Gemini**: Referenced in project name but integration details not yet visible in current codebase
 - **Excel Files**: User-provided Excel files as input (duty rosters and attendance templates)
 - **No Database**: Currently uses in-memory processing with no persistent database layer
 - **No External APIs**: No integration with external services (HttpClient included but not actively used in current codebase)